waterrot/responsible-investers/README.md

 3. Choose directory to download it to and unzip file

-4. Access the CV-builder-master folder
+4. Access the Responsible-Investors-master folder

-5. Open index.html into your browser to open the CV Builder
+5. Open index.html into your browser to open the Responsible Investors website

 ### Clone with Git